codykingham/tischendorf_tf/README.md

-# tischendorf_tf
-Tischendorf's New Testament in Text-Fabric Format
+# Tischendorf's 8th Greek New Testament in Text-Fabric Format